 The CTC is the largest tax code provision benefiting families with children; it is estimated to have distributed $58 billion in benefits for 38 million families in 2013.
-The Center on Budget and Policy Priorities estimates that in 2012, the CTC protected 3 million people from poverty, including 1.6 million children.
+The Center on Budget and Policy Priorities estimates that in 2015, the CTC protected 2.8 million people from poverty, including 1.6 million children.
 That same year, the CTC also lessened the impacts of poverty for another 13.3 million people, including 6.6 million children.

 How it Works